Szabolcs Huszti: Ferencváros

-Hannover
+Hannover 96

-He made his Bundesliga debut on 13 August 2006, against then-champions Werder Bremen.
+Huszti made his Bundesliga debut on 13 August 2006, against then-champions Werder Bremen.
 His versatility – being adept in both wide positions (despite his preferred left foot), amid the midfield or even as an advanced attacker – saw him become a permanent fixture in the team.
 He also managed six goals in his first season, the most memorable perhaps coming in a shock 1–0 victory at Bayern Munich.
 Huszti returned a nemesis for Bayern Munich again when he scored from a wonderfully curved free kick in Hannover's 1–0 win at the start of the 2008–09 season.
 Hannover had not beaten Bayern at home for 20 years and thus Huszti had ended that drought.

 In the 2007–08 season, he established himself as a key player at Hannover, who were having quite a successful season, always being placed in the upper half of the table.
 Huszti was certainly one of the most prominent midfielders in the German top division, having played all but one match for his team and scoring ten goals.